A Silence That Screams

-A Silence That Screams is the eight album of the Italian heavy metal band Perseo Miranda, released on 15 December 2010 under the label Erga Editions.
+A Silence That Screams is the eight album of the Italian heavy metal band Perseo Miranda, released on 15 December 2010 under the label Erga Edizioni.
 The track "In a broken dream" is a cover of Phyton Lee Jackson.

 History

 The album was recorded in October and November 2010 at Quake Sound.
 (Genoa, Italy), but the composition began in April 2010.
-The cover and all booklet was made by Matteo Merli for Erga Editions.
+The cover and all booklet was made by Matteo Merli for Erga Edizioni.